Strengthening Resilience Against Cyber Threats: The Cyber Resilience Act

 The rise of digitalization and technologies such as low-cost sensors, embedded systems, and software has fueled the development of the Internet of Things (“IoT”).
 Products with digital elements are now ubiquitous, ranging from household appliances to toys.
 To enhance the security of such products, the European Parliament approved the Cyber Resilience Act (“CRA”) on March 12, 2024, aiming to protect consumers and businesses from cyber incidents.

-Following the Council's adoption on October 10, 2024, the CRA will be signed by the presidents of the Council and the European Parliament and published in the EU’s official journal.
+Following the Council's adoption on October 10, 2024, the CRA was published in the EU’s official journal on November 20, 2024.
 As an EU regulation, it will apply directly in all Member States.
 It will take effect 20 days after publication, with full application after 36 months, although some provisions will take effect earlier.

 Background